GaymerX: History

 GaymerX2 was held at the InterContinental Hotel between July 11–13, 2014 in downtown San Francisco.
 It featured Darren Young, the first openly gay wrestler in the WWE, who revealed that he would be a playable character in the upcoming WWE 2K15.

 In July 2017 Gaymerx officially incorporated as a 501c3 nonprofit, separating it from MidBoss.
 At this time a board of directors was formed consisting of Raymond Lancione, Tanya DePass, Brian Kunde, Soraya Een Hajji, Steven Harmon, and Eugenio Vargas.
 Matt Conn was replaced by Toni Rocca as executive director.

 In 2018 Matt Conn was accused of labor rights violations.
 While Matt had not been affiliated with GaymerX since the organization split from MidBoss the previous year, he was the head of MidBoss, which had been a major sponsor of past events.
 In response GaymerX announced they were cutting all ties with MidBoss, and would no longer allow them to sponsor future events.
 Although shortly afterwards Matt resigned from MidBoss, the two organizations have had not had any further relationship.

 In April 2018 GaymerX named a new Executive Director, Katie Kaitchuck, replacing Toni Rocca.
-Since her appointment, they have launched a new scholarship program to help LGBT developers get into the industry.
+Since her appointment, they have launched a new scholarship program to help LGBTQ developers get into the industry.

-In January GaymerX East 2019 was announced and planned to take place on April 27 & 28 at the Microsoft Conference Center in Times Square.
+In January GaymerX East 2019 was announced and planned to take place on April 27–28 at the Microsoft Conference Center in Times Square.
 On February 14, 2019, it was announced that GaymerX East 2019 had been cancelled.